 We introduce you to Mirela our official foster and Europe4strays Head office in Romania.
 She spent half of her life in Italy for this reason she speaks perfectly Italian.
-Last year because of families reasons she decided to go back to Movilita and got involved in animal welfare and dog rescue.
+In 2016 because of families reasons she decided to go back to Movilita her home-village in Romania and facing the plight of the strays she got involved in dog rescue.

 Our collaboration started in Jannuary 2017 after the rescue of 15 puppies sick of parvovirus.

-Mirela is a very sensitive human that is dedicating her life to care of the dogs rescued from the terrible conditions of the local public shelter Golesti.
+Mirela is a very sensitive human that is dedicating her life to care the dogs rescued from the terrible conditions of the local public shelter Golesti or from the streets.

 The only way to help the poor dogs of Vrancea area and save them the catching trauma and to be prisoned in Golesti is to rescue them directly from the streets…and Mirela understood this from the beginning.